Kalasalingam Academy of Research and Education: Campus

 The Deemed to be University sporting facilities include an athletic track, basketball courts, tennis courts and a football ground.
 The campus is WiFi enabled and available with a SunFire 4800 enterprise server, a SunFire T1000 server, six IBM Blade servers, four Wipro rack servers, six desktop servers (from HP and HCL), and nine TB of storage for the computing and storage needs of the faculty and students.
 The central server farm includes file servers, a database server, a mail server, a web server, a backup server, a proxy server, and an e-learning server.

 Examination system

 The academic year is divided into two semesters named as Even and Odd.
 Each semester has three internal exams and one final exam (semester exam) for all theory subjects.
 Generally, semester exam questions are from Anna University.
 Laboratory courses usually have two internal exams followed by the final exam.
 Most of the exams are theoretical, similar to other engineering colleges in India.
 It follows the Choice Based Credit System (CBCS).

 Rankings

-Kalasalingam Academy of Research and Education was ranked 39 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2022.
+Kalasalingam Academy of Research and Education was ranked 36th among engineering colleges, 50th Overall and 30h among universities by the National Institutional Ranking Framework (NIRF) in 2024.